YuanzheChen/dataanalyticapp/README.md

 # Data Analytic App
-using langchain and streamlit
+Use langchain and streamlit

-## three step to run the code
+## Three step to run the code

-step 1: install the package.
+Step 1: install the package.

-note: langchain agent is only supported by python 3.9 or above.
+Note: langchain agent is only supported by python 3.9 or above.
 ```bash
 pip install -r requirement.txt
 ```
-step 2: add your openai credential in `config.py`.
+Step 2: add your openai credential in `config.py`.

-step 3: run the app.
+Step 3: run the app.
 ```bash
 streamlit run .\main.py
 ```